OsmSharp/io-api/README.md

 ### Features
 - Supports Logging using ILogger
-- Supports Authentication with username and password, OAuth 1 and OAuth 2
+- Supports Authentication with OAuth 2
 - Supports every documented operation of the Osm Api v0.6
 - Is thread safe